 - Rare Book Donor

-Donate any amount you wish to the rare book restoration fund, and the Master and Librarian will apply the funds as priorities and needs demand, as the restoration project continues – spread the wealth!
+Donate any amount you wish to the rare book restoration fund, and the Head of College and Librarian will apply the funds as priorities and needs demand, as the restoration project continues – spread the wealth!

 If you know of a rare book not on the Adopt-a-Rare-Book list for which you would like to donate, please contact the Librarian, Pirjo Rayner.